 defining ‘native’ and choosing the right native plants, with dan jaffe

 WHAT MAKES a particular native plant a good choice for the home garden?
 And where can we look for clues into which natives will do best in our particular location and conditions?
-Dan Jaffe is propagator and stock bed grower at New England Wild Flower Society, and author, in collaboration with his colleague Mark Richardson, of “Native Plants For New England Gardens.”
+I asked advice from Dan Jaffe, who at the time of our 2018 interview was propagator and stock bed grower at New England Wild Flower Society, and author, in collaboration with his colleague Mark Richardson, of “Native Plants For New England Gardens.”

 Wherever you garden, he has advice to help you think about what to look for in a garden-worthy native and more, and how to really define native, anyway.
 I learned the concept of ecoregions—about choosing plants not because I live within a particular county line on a manmade map, but instead guided by larger forces of geology and natural habitat.